 - Most have been a mixture.

 I have lived in all of these types of community houses.
 I have set up all of these types of community houses.
 They all have advantages, and they all have disadvantages.
-I had set up five community houses as a renter before I bought my first house.
-The dynamic is different with each type.
-Let’s look at these types in detail.
+I had set up five community houses as a renter before I bought my first house to create a shared rental house.
+The social dynamics are different with each type.

 - Old, worn-out house: The classic community house is a big, well-worn house with lots of bedrooms, a garden, and some craft space.
 These are harder to find in [College town] than in the past, but they are still available.
 It just takes some work to catch one.
 Upsides: (a) rent is low per square foot, low per bedroom, (b) you can usually modify the house however you like, and (c) pets are usually fine.
 Downsides: (a) usually renters must put up with some cold in the winter, heat in the summer; (b) they are hard to clean (you can clean for an hour, and everything will still look about the same, as the floors are scratched and keep dirt, the kitchens are old material, with peeling countertops).